St. Charles Streetcar Line

-The St. Charles Streetcar Line is a historic streetcar line in New Orleans, Louisiana.
+The St. Charles Streetcar Line is a historic streetcar line in New Orleans, Louisiana, US.
 Running since 1835, it is the oldest continuously operating streetcar line in the world.
 It is operated by the New Orleans Regional Transit Authority (RTA).
 Officially the St. Charles Streetcar line is designated as Route 12, and it runs along its namesake, St. Charles Avenue.
 It is the busiest route in the RTA system as it is heavily used by local commuters and tourists.
 On most RTA maps and publications, it is denoted in green, which is also the color of the streetcars on this line.

-The St. Charles Streetcar Line is listed on the National Register of Historic Places and is one of only two street railways that are National Historic Landmarks, along with the San Francisco cable car system.
+The St. Charles Streetcar Line is listed on the National Register of Historic Places and is one of two street railways that are National Historic Landmarks, the other being the San Francisco cable car system.

 Route

-The St. Charles line starts uptown, at South Carrollton Avenue and South Claiborne Avenue.
+The St. Charles Line starts uptown, at South Carrollton Avenue and South Claiborne Avenue.
 It runs on South Carrollton Avenue through the Carrollton neighborhood towards the Mississippi River, then near the river levee turns on to St. Charles Avenue.
 It proceeds past entrances to Audubon Park, Tulane University and Loyola University New Orleans, continues through Uptown New Orleans including the Garden District, and ends at Canal Street in the New Orleans Central Business District at the edge of the French Quarter, a distance of 6 mi.
 With the exception of Carondelet Street and the downtown portion of St. Charles where the line runs in the curbside lane, most of the line runs in the neutral ground (the median strip) with greenery between the tracks.